urtak/urtak-wordpress/readme.txt

 = 1.0.0 =

-* Completely rebuild from the ground up!
+* Completely rebuilt from the ground up!